Personalized PE Data Teaches Students Fitness Management Skills

 Recovery Heart Rate

-Wearing their adidas Zone monitors, students run for 12 minutes.
+Wearing their IHT Zone heart rate monitors, students run for 12 minutes.
 After the 12 minutes, they use the monitor’s marker function to note their stopping point, then use it again to mark the end of their two minute recovery period.
 The goal, the teacher says, is to get heart rates back down to 120 beats per minute by the end of the recovery period.

 Resting and recovery heart rate serve as indicators of overall heart health.
 Generally, a lower resting heart rate indicates a higher fitness level.
 Schellberg said the majority of her students have increased their fitness levels enough to recover within the two minutes.